 Parmely also explains that social anxiety can manifest in myriad physical symptoms, from the seemingly minimal—blushing, increased heart rate, and sweating—all the way up to nausea, dizziness, shortness of breath, and “out of body” feelings.

 For some, their social anxiety doesn’t manifest itself as the above symptoms in traditional social situations, but instead as a sort of performance anxiety.
 There’s a discomfort of being watched or judged, not meeting perceived or actual standards, or messing up in front of others.
-Performing under a spotlight—whether it’s literally performing on stage for an audience, shooting a free throw on the basketball court, or presenting at work—causes severe, often debilitating, anxiety that can, paradoxically, be what hinders them from performing their best.
+Performing under a spotlight—whether it’s literally performing on stage for an audience, shooting a free throw on the basketball court, making a wedding toast, or presenting at work—causes severe and often debilitating anxiety that can, paradoxically, be what hinders them from performing their best.

 Who tends to suffer from social anxiety?

 Parmely notes that, while people who have extroverted personalities can absolutely suffer from social anxiety, it’s more often introverted people who experience it.
 That said, as with all mental disorders, someone’s genetic makeup—rather than personality type—is the more probable determinant of whether or not they’ll experience social anxiety.

 “Social anxiety is linked to an overactive amygdala, the part of the brain that triggers the fight, flight, or freeze response,” Parmely says.
 “It’s common in people with a history of trauma from abuse, bullying, and teasing—any chronic triggering of the fear response in the brain predisposes an individual to anxieties in the future.”
 However, those without notable traumatic histories can and do experience it as well.

 While there are effective medications used to treat social anxiety, Parmely says there are also many helpful, proven techniques to help people manage and even conquer their personal social phobias.